-Legislation / Regulation Additional audit procedures performed by the Group audit engagement team included: UK-adopted IAS and Companies Act 2006 Review of the financial statement disclosures and testing to supporting documentation; Completion of disclosure checklists to identify areas of non-compliance.
-Tax compliance regulations Review of information submitted to HMRC, for consistency with other financial information reported and inspection of any correspondence with local tax authorities.
+Legislation/Regulation Additional audit procedures performed by the Group audit engagement team included: UK-adopted IAS and Companies Act 2006 Review of the financial statement disclosures and testing to supporting documentation Completion of disclosure checklists to identify areas of non-compliance.
+Tax compliance regulations Review of information submitted to HMRC, for consistency with other financial information reported.
 Employment tax law Review of HMRC IR35 guidance against the Group's business model.
 Regulatory compliance Discussions with the management as to whether all required communications with the Solicitors Regulatory Authority (SRA) have been made.
 The Group undergoes a separate SRA audit.